Posted on 20 May 2012 19:01 by EricT

 The word kool eventually was anglicized into cole.
 Along the line, the original meaning of kool became a bit confused and many people thought it meant cold, especially since the salad was indeed served chilled.
 So there was an attempt to turn coleslaw into cold slaw, but it never really took hold.
 However, the term cold slaw is sometimes seen on restaurant menus, which, to me, is as offensive as tomatoes and carrots in a Caesar salad!

 The word cabbage came into the English language in the Fifteenth century and gradually replaced the word cole.
 The term has persisted in Scotland as kale, which refers to a cabbage whose leaves curl outward instead of inward to form a head.
 The Dutch word for this was boerenkool, meaning "farmer's cabbage."
-Today, in the U.S Kale, once an important but humble green, is being recognized for it's superb nutritional content, and it's ability to grow in the worst of soils.
-Most people think of Kale as one specific vegetable but in fact there are many different cultivars, some with different names.
+Today, in the United States, kale, once an important but humble green, is being recognized for its superb nutritional content, and its ability to grow in the worst of soils.
+Most people think of kale as one specific vegetable but in fact there are many different cultivars, some with different names.